Peel County Court House / Le Palais De Justice Du Comté de Peel

 Ce palais de justice a servi, avec la prison adjacente et le bureau d'enregistrement des actes, de centre administratif et judiciaire au comté de Peel pendant plus de cent ans.
 Son emplacement sur les hauteurs et son apparence majestueuse témoignent de la nouvelle fierté civique et de l'affluence des collectivités ontariennes du XlXe siècle.
 De style italien, le palais de justice a été conçu par l'architecte torontois William Kauff

 Erected by Ontario Heritage Foundation, Ministry of Culture, Tourism, and Recreation.

 Credits.
 This page was last revised on March 22, 2018.
-This page originally submitted on March 21, 2018, by Felch Dumas of Decatur, Georgia.
-This page has been viewed 57 times since then.
+It was originally submitted on March 21, 2018, by Felch Dumas of Decatur, Georgia.
+This page has been viewed 98 times since then and 14 times this year.
 Photos: 1, 2, 3. submitted on March 21, 2018, by Felch Dumas of Decatur, Georgia. • Andrew Ruppenstein was the editor who published this page.